-When people first join Alcoholics Anonymous, they may raise their eyebrows at some of the common AA slogans.
-These slogans often sound cheesy, especially when they get constantly repeated by people who say them without context.
+When people first join Alcoholics Anonymous, they may raise their eyebrows at some of the common AA slogans and phrases.
+These slogans often sound cheesy, especially when they get constantly repeated by people who say them without context of their deeper meanings.
 The newcomer simply hears someone spouting clichés without bothering to explain them.

 It gets old fast.
 But the most well-known AA slogans exist for a reason.
 People wouldn’t bother repeating them if they held no deeper meaning.
 With just a bit of understanding, every newcomer can come to appreciate this.
 Below, we’ll cover 10 of the most common AA slogans, as well as the reasons that they continue to hold weight in the program today.